Brazil hospitals pushed to limit as COVID-19 death toll soars

 The far-right president attacked governors for the lockdowns again on Thursday, including Sao Paulo state’s move to ban soccer matches.
 He said they were increasing poverty with a medicine that was worse than the virus.

 “How long can we stand this lockdown irresponsibility?
 You close everything and you destroy millions of jobs.
-Lockdown is not a cure,” Bolsonaro said in a remote talk to a business group with Economy Minister Paulo Guedes at his side.
+Lockdown is not a cure,” Bolsonaro said in a video address to a business group with Economy Minister Paulo Guedes at his side.

 Brazil’s two most populous cities, Sao Paulo and Rio de Janeiro, on Thursday moved to tighten measures as their hospitals struggled with a second wave of the virus, driven by a more contagious variant that emerged in the Amazon region.